SPARC-FAIR-Codeathon/2025-team-F/README.md

 ## Our solution - (SPARCats)
 We have developed a robust SPARC augmented timeseries (SPARCats) toolkit that runs within o<sup>2</sup>S<sup>2</sup>PARC to generate synthetic datasets.
 This toolkit empowers researchers to easily create pipelines that incorporate novel or published data as augmented training data for AI models.
 SPARCats includes a number of cookie-cutter services:
 - **Search** - The search feature enables the user to search for related datasets by filtering on experiment type, species, sex, and organ.
 With a little further tweaking, this module can become a become a general purpose sparc portal search service embedded within o<sup>2</sup>S<sup>2</sup>PARC.
-See tutorial 2
 - **Augment** - The augment feature enables the user to perform a configurable data augmentation through the time warping, adding noise and applying a drift.
 The resulting synthetic dataset can be saved or piped directly into training an AI model.
-See tutorial #TODO
 - **Split data** - The split data feature allows for the user to perform a configurable test/train data split for training.
-See tutorial #TODO
-- **Download** -
+- **Download** - The download service allows for the user to download their data.

-- TUTORIALS -
+SPARCats includes support for more complex steps in the AI development process through modular example code:
-- **Train** - The train feature enables the user to pass data (usually augmented data) into a specific model for training.
+- **Train** - Showcases the training process, enables the user to pass data (usually augmented data) into a specific model for training.
 The resulting model can be saved, or used directly to make predictions on real data.
-See tutorial #TODO
-- **Predict** - The predict feature enables the user to pass real data into a trained AI model to generate predictions and outputs to evaluate.
-See tutorial #TODO
+- **Predict** - Showcases the prediction process, enables the user to pass real data into a trained AI model to generate predictions and outputs to evaluate.

 SPARCats has been developed to adhere to and enhance the [FAIR](https://www.nature.com/articles/sdata201618) core to SPARC.
 - **F**indable - The SPARCats search tool directly enhances the findability of data contained within SPARC.